So What's This All About?

 Naan Bread

-What's the point of the stuff?
-I get it presented to me with curries but have no idea what to do with it.
-I dutifully attempt to chew the leathery material while trying not to think of well-flattened roadkill.
-Ultimately the best I can do is to occasionally dip the strange material in the curry to disguise the non-existent taste in an effort to get rid of it, as I can't be seen to waste food, no matter in what form it presents itself.
+Ultimately, the best I can do is to occasionally dip the strange material in the curry to disguise the non-existent taste in an effort to get it eaten, as I can't be seen to waste food, no matter in what form it presents itself.

-Celebrities - Or Not As The Case May Be
+Celebrities, Or Not As The Case May Be

 This rant was congealed many years ago by hearing that a certain program was to be screened here in the UK yet again: "I'm A Celebrity, Get Me Out Of Here!"